pyth-network/beacon/README.md

-# beacon
+# Pyth Beacon

-A Wormhole message relay
+A Wormhole message relay for Pyth data